 Here you can choose from the following options:

-- Received an email campaign and did not click on a specific link - It means that the contact received but did not click a specific link in it it.
+- No click was made on one of the specific links - The contact received the campaign but did not click a specific link in it.

 Timeframe - This node checks your contacts’ behavior within the selected time period: